rust-lang/blog.rust-lang.org/content/Increasing-Rusts-Reach-2018.md

 3-5 hours per week collaborating on a Rust project.

-By way of thanks for participating in the program, we offer a fully paid conference ticket, travel, and accomodations for every participant to a Rust Conference of their choice:
+By way of thanks for participating in the program, we offer a fully paid conference ticket, travel, and accommodations for every participant to a Rust Conference of their choice:

 - May 26-27: [RustFest Paris]
 - August 16-17: [RustConf]